 William Stanley Mazeroski

 - Debut July 7, 1956

 - Born September 5, 1936 in Wheeling, WV USA

 Biographical Information

 In 1954, 17-year-old Bill Mazeroski signed with Pittsburgh as a shortstop and after one season in the minors was moved to second base by Pirates' President, Branch Rickey.
-Mazeroski was in the minors from 1954 to 1956 with Williamsport and Hollywood.
+Mazeroski was in the minors from 1954 to 1956 with the Williamsport Grays and Hollywood Stars.

 He made his major league debut in July 1956 and stayed in the lineup, appearing in 81 games during the remainder of the season.
 He continued to be the regular second baseman for many years after that.